chvonrohr/k8s-cicd/solution/README.md

 # get google credentials for exising cluster - automatically done on creation
 # gcloud container clusters get-credentials gke_letsboot_europe-west6_jonas1

+clustername=jonas1 # please change to your firstname for the training

 # let's create our own cluster
-gcloud container clusters create jonas1 --project letsboot --region europe-west6 --machine-type e2-small --num-nodes 1
+gcloud container clusters create $clustername --project letsboot --region europe-west6 --machine-type e2-small --num-nodes 1

 # allow kubernetes cluster to use your gitlab registry
 # for simplicty reasons we use the public google registry for the training to reduce the amount of authentication